bloxbean/yaci-devkit/docs/docs/commands/tail.md

 # tail

+To stream block data from a local/remote Cardano node in real-time, you can use ``tail`` command.

 Once you start yaci-cli, you should see a prompt "yaci-cli:>"

 ## 1. Change background

-For terminal with light background, use --color-mode option with "tail" command
+For terminal with light background, use --color-mode option.

 ```
 yaci-cli:> tail --color-mode light
 ```

-## 2. Stream from a Cardano node (tail)
+## 2. Stream from a Cardano node

 Use "tail" command to stream from a Cardano node.
 The tail command supports :-

-a> Stream from a public network (mainnet, legacy_testnet, prepod, preview) using a public relay
+a> Stream from a public network (mainnet, legacy_testnet, prepod, preview) using a known public relay

 b> Stream from a public network using your own Cardano node